Manley12/Articles/howtocreateauserloginwebsystem.md

   app.run(debug=False,host='0.0.0.0', port=5000)
 ```

+In this file, we first import the Python libraries that we will need.
+Then we connect to the database itself.
+The first function determines if a user is login in and if not show them the login page.
+Then, in the do_admin_login function we get the user's input from the web form, hash their password and verify it against the hashed password in our database.
+If this returns true, the use is now logged in and redirect to index.html, our home page.
+We have also included a logout function that allows for users to logout by clicking a link.
+Finally, we set the host to 0.0.0.0, meaning that we are hosting to outside users (not on the same computer) at port 5000.

 ### HTML and CSS
 We now need to create the login webpage in HTML.
 First run:
 ```